-University Distinguished Professor and CAE Link Professor of Engineering and Computer Science, University of Central FloridaRoom: Engr.
+University Distinguished Professor, University of Central FloridaRoom: Engr.
 II Room 312

 Phone: (407) 823-2204

-Gavriel Salvendy joined the University of Central Florida in August 2016 as a University Distinguished Professor and CAE Link Professor of Engineering and Computer Science.
-He is also professor emeritus of Industrial Engineering at Purdue University and Chair Professor Emeritus and Former Head (2001-2011) of the Department of Industrial Engineering at Tsinghua University, Beijing, P.R.
+Gavriel Salvendy is a University Distinguished Professor at the College of Engineering and Computer Science at the University of Central Florida and founding president of the Academy of Science, Engineering, and Medicine of Florida.
+He is also professor emeritus of Industrial Engineering at Purdue University and Chair Professor Emeritus and Founding Head of the Department of Industrial Engineering at Tsinghua University, Beijing, P.R.
 China.
-He is the author or co-author of 573 research publications including 322 journal papers, and is the author or editor of 47 books.
+He is the author or co-author of 579 research publications including 323 journal papers, and is the author or editor of 52 books.
 His publications have appeared in seven languages.
-He has been the major professor to 67 PhD students.
+He has been the major professor to 68 PhD students.
 His main research deals with the human aspects of design, operation, and management of advanced engineering systems.
-Gavriel Salvendy is the founding editor of two journals: the International Journal on Human-Computer Interaction and Human Factors and Ergonomics in Manufacturing and Service Industries.
-He was the founding chair of the International Commission on Human Aspects in Computing, Headquartered in Geneva, Switzerland.
+Gavriel Salvendy is the founding editor of two journals: The International Journal on Human-Computer Interaction and Human Factors and Ergonomics in Manufacturing and Service Industries.
+He was the founding chair of the International Commission on Human Aspects in Computing, headquartered in Geneva, Switzerland.

-In 1990 he became the first member of either the Human Factors and Ergonomics Society or the International Ergonomics Association to be elected to the National Academy of Engineering (NAE).
+In 1990 he became the first member the Human Factors and Ergonomics Society to be elected to the National Academy of Engineering (NAE).
 He was elected "for fundamental contributions to and professional leadership in human, physical, and cognitive aspects of engineering systems."
 In 1995 he received an Honorary Doctorate from the Chinese Academy of Sciences, "for great contributions to the development of science and technology and for the great influence upon the development of science and technology in China.”
 He is the fourth person in all fields of science and engineering in the 45 years of the Academy ever to receive this award.
 In 2006, he received the Friendship Award presented by the People’s Republic of China.
 The award is the highest honor the Chinese government confers on foreign experts.
-In 2007, he received the John Fritz Medal which is the engineering profession’s highest award for his "fundamental international and seminal leadership and technical contributions to human engineering and industrial engineering education, theory, and practice".
+In 2007, he received the American Association of Engineering Societies’ John Fritz Medal which is the engineering profession’s highest award for his "fundamental international and seminal leadership and technical contributions to human engineering and industrial engineering education, theory, and practice.